dotnet/runtime/src/libraries/System.Diagnostics.TraceSource/README.md

 ## Deployment

-`System.Diagnostics.TraceSource` is provided as part of the `Microsoft.WindowsDesktop.App` shared framework.
+`System.Diagnostics.TraceSource` is provided as part of the `Microsoft.NETCore.App` shared framework.